-Our goal is to learn from patients and their families, to develop a sustainable network and advance the development of research priorities, collaborations, ultimately improving the health care system for older adults
+Our goal is to learn from patients and their families, and advance the development of research priorities and collaborations, ultimately improving the health care system for older adults

 We will work with seniors to:

 - Develop the network, and understand what they would like the network to look like

 - Develop meaningful partnerships with researchers, policy makers, health care providers and other key stakeholders

 - Participate in various health-related research projects

 - Take part in regular discussions with the SHARP research team and other stakeholders through online and community events

 - Access information, news, and research surrounding patient engagement, health care research and planning, and health system transformation through our website and social media

 In the following video we collaborated with SHARP members to find out why they choose to volunteer with SHARP.